 You might have some old wooden (or plastic) beaded necklaces and bracelets that you no longer wear at home.
 Could you give them a new lease of life by up-cycling them to make gorgeous fabric necklaces?
 Watch this YouTube video tutorial to learn how:

-If you don’t have anything suitable at home then our beautiful ankara fabric is the perfect choice when making unique jewellery pieces such as these.
+If you don’t have anything suitable at home then our beautiful ankara fabric is the perfect choice when making unique jewelry pieces such as these.
 We may have some fat quarters available (18 x 22 inches) in our online shop where you can also purchase our gorgeous fabrics by the yard (1 to 6) so you only order what you need.

 Explore more fabulous fabric fashion accessories that you could easily make at home.

-This is a really simple, quick and unique idea for hanging your homemade accessories in your bedroom that is easy to achieve and looks great!
+This is a really simple, quick, and unique idea for hanging your homemade accessories in your bedroom that is easy to achieve and looks great!

-Now is a great opportunity to get organised while you are spending more time indoors.
+Now is a great opportunity to get organized while you are spending more time indoors.
 It will be really helpful to see all your necklaces and bracelets in one place where you can access them easily without getting tangled.

-We love the natural and minimal look of this functional jewellery hanger.
+We love the natural and minimal look of this functional jewelry hanger.
 It has the added bonus of making you feel more connected to the outdoors, which is a comfort when spending more time at home.

 Do you have any battery-operated candles at home that you could decorate with some old fabric offcuts?